WINDOW WONDERLAND 2025 - Xmas Window Displays at Marylebone & Holborn Galleries

 Be Andr’s Untitled (Silent / Listen) is a looping video in which the word “silent” gradually rearranges into “listen”.
 Without sound or imagery beyond shifting letters, the work suggests that freedom of speech depends as much on listening as on speaking, offering a moment of quiet within the noise of the street.

-Fa Ravazi’s large-scale painting reflects on Iran’s gender based discrimination, as female bodies reclaim streets once denied to them.
-Woman and children assemble across the city skyline, turning physical presence and collective visibility into acts of resistance and renewal.
+Fa Razavi’s large-scale painting reflects on gender-based discrimination in Iran, as female bodies reclaim streets once denied to them.
+Women and children assemble across the city skyline, transforming physical presence and collective visibility into acts of resistance and renewal.

 Recent Cass Art Award winner Wankers of the World presents reimagined ‘half-and-half’ football scarves, replacing teams with opposing positions from the culture wars.
 The work highlights how political division mirrors fan tribalism and is increasingly consumed as entertainment.